 - 1. Clear all of the data in RAW.
-Load the lysozyme.out file that you saved in the reconstruction_data folder in a previous part of the tutorial. - Note: If you haven't done the previous part of the tutorial, or forgot to save the results, you can find the lysozyme.out file in the reconstruction data/lysozyme complete folder. - 2.
-Right click on the lysozyme.out item in the IFT list.
+Load the glucose_isomerase.ift file that you saved in the reconstruction_data folder in a previous part of the tutorial. - Note: If you haven't done the previous part of the tutorial, or forgot to save the results, you can find the glucose_isomerase.ift file in the reconstruction_data/gi_complete folder. - Note: You could run DENSS on the glucose_isomerase.out file that you used for dammif.
+However, that profile was truncated to a maximum q value of 8/Rg, ~0.23.
+For DENSS you want to use the full q range of the data.
+As the .ift file was generated using all the q range available, it is convenient to use it rather than generating another .out file. - 2.
+Right click on the glucose_isomerase.ift item in the IFT list.
 Select the "Electron Density (DENSS)" option. - 3.
 Running DENSS generates a lot of files.
-Click the "Select/Change Directory" button, make a new folder in the reconstruction_data directory called lysozyme_denss and select that folder. - 4.
+Click the "Select/Change Directory" button, make a new folder in the reconstruction_data directory called gi_denss and select that folder. - 4.
 Change the number of reconstructions to 5 and the mode to Fast. - Note: It is generally recommended that you do at least 20 reconstructions.
 However, for the purposes of this tutorial, 5 are enough. - Note: For final reconstructions for a paper, DENSS should be run in Slow mode.
-For this tutorial, or for obtaining an initial quick look at results, Fast mode is fine.
+For this tutorial, or for obtaining an initial quick look at results, Fast mode is fine. - 5.
+RAW can align the DENSS output with a PDB structure.
+To do so, check the Align output to PDB/MRC' box and select the 1XIB_4mer.pdb file in the reconstruction_data/gi_complete folder. - Tip: If you're not sure if you selected the correct file, hovering your mouse over the filename will show the full path to the file.

-- 5. Click the "Start" button. - Note: The status panel will show you the overall status of the reconstructions.
-You can look at the detailed status of each run by clicking the appropriate tab in the log panel. - 6.
-Note that by default the densities are aligned and averaged, including enantiomer filtering, and a refined density is created from the average. - 7.
-Wait for all of the DENSS runs and averaging to finish.
-Depending on the speed of your computer this could take a bit. - 8.
+- 6. Click the "Start" button. - Note: The status panel will show you the overall status of the reconstructions.
+You can look at the detailed status of each run by clicking the appropriate tab in the log panel. - 7.
+Note that by default the densities are aligned and averaged, including enantiomer filtering, and a refined density is created from the average.

+- 8. Wait for all of the DENSS runs and averaging to finish.
+Depending on the speed of your computer this could take a bit. - 9.
 Once the reconstructions are finished, the window should automatically switch to the results tab.
 If it doesn't, click on the results tab.